ndwarshuis/org-ml/README.md

 #### om-elem-set-properties `(plist node)`

-Set all properties in `node` to the values corresponding to `plist`.
+Set all properties of `node` to the values corresponding to `plist`.
 `plist` is a list of property-value pairs that corresponds to the property list in `node`.